Stivusik/Pathmod_old-path-MCBE/README.md

-> For LiteLDev and OpenMCBE is not allowed to use this product for their purposes in any way.
+> For LiteLDev, OpenMCBE and any of their subcompanies is not allowed to use this product for their purposes in any way.

 # Replace strings
 Replace all strings from: